cosminnicula/spring-kafka/readme.md

 3.OrderConsumer (kafka-ms-reward) and OrderConsumer(kafka-ms-pattern) both listen to t-commodity-order OrderConsumer (kafka-ms-reward) extracts the bonus percentage from the headers if exists OrderConsumer (kafka-ms-pattern) simply consumes the message, without looking at the headers

+4.OrderConsumer (kafka-ms-reward) will act also as a publisher (OrderReplyConsumer), publishing messages to t-commodity-order-reply.
+OrderProducer will act also as a consumer (OrderReplyConsumer), listening to t-commodity-order-reply
+This flow is commonly known as asynchronous request/reply t-commodity-order-reply is created automatically by KafkaConfig